 preventive dentistry: Aspects of dentistry concerned with promoting good oral health and function by preventing or reducing the onset and/or development of oral diseases or deformities and the occurrence of oro-facial injuries.

-primary dentition: The first set of teeth; see deciduous.
+primary dentition: The first set of teeth; see deciduous and dentition.

 prophylaxis: Removal of plaque, calculus and stains from the tooth structures.
 It is intended to control local irritational factors.